 Nathan has strong roots in the community as a resident, ratepayer and volunteer, he also has decades of professional experience as a manager and director across the private and public sectors.

-His experience will ensure we have a leader who understands the strategic challenges and opportunities ahead.
-He will also continue to focus on the things that affect our community day to day, like good roads, parks and community facilities.
+His experience ensures we have a leader who understands the strategic challenges and opportunities ahead.
+He also focuses on the things that affect our community day to day, like good roads, parks and community facilities.

-Sign up to Nathan’s email newsletters for campaign updates and the latest news in Liverpool.
+Sign up to Nathan’s email newsletters for the latest news and updates in Liverpool.